gitlabform/gitlabform/docs/contrib/implementation_design.md

 ### gitlabform.gitlab.*

+!!! important

+    We have decided to move away from our own homegrown GitLab API client to the `python-gitlab` library.
+(See [issue #73](https://github.com/gitlabform/gitlabform/issues/73) for info.)
+Therefore, you should **NOT** add any more code to this package!

 With the basics for making requests to the GitLab API covered in the `GitLabCore` class in `core.py`, all other code is simple (most of the time).